Architecture Series - Model View Presenter with Coordinators (MVP-C)

 Conclusion

-We discovered together how we can implement the Coordinator pattern to an existing application, simplifying the View Controllers.
+Together, we explored how to integrate the Coordinator pattern into an existing application, simplifying the structure of our View Controllers.

-Firstly, we had to take off all segues from the storyboards, leaving some hanging screens there.
-If we would open again the Main.storyboard
+Our journey began with removing all segues from the storyboards, leaving some screens seemingly isolated.
+If we

-Then, we introduced some new classes at the Application level to create the main coordinator.
+Next, we introduced new classes at the Application level to define the main coordinator, providing a more structured flow.

-Finally, we implemented the Delegation pattern to communicate from child to parent coordinators (e.g. adding or editing players communicating back to the player list to refresh the screen).
+Finally, we applied the Delegation pattern for communication between child and parent coordinators.
+For instance, when adding or editing players, the changes communicate back to the player list, triggering a refresh of the screen.

 weak var coordinator: Coordinator?